Traditional Chinese Medicine (TCM) seeks to restore balance within the body and spirit.

 -

 Manual therapy, Cupping and Bodywork techniques are utilized to support the acupuncture treatment.
-These additional techniques address specific areas like shoulder, neck, wrist etc. for improving range of motion and reducing pain.
+These additional techniques address specific areas like shoulder, neck, back etc., for improving range of motion and reducing pain.

 -